Social distance, quarantine and isolation

 - A positive test result means that you are in home isolation.

-For "household members or equivalent close contacts" who shall be in quarantine for 10 days after last exposure, the following apply:
+For "household members or equivalent close contacts" and people in quarantine after travelling, the following apply:

-- You can be in normal contact with household members.
+- You can be in normal contact with household members, but avoid visits.

 - Do not go to work or school.